Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1.md

    ![](../media/pp-3.png)

-1. Once signed in, toggle **Try the new admin center** button to use new experiance.
+1. Once signed in, toggle **Try the new admin center** button to use new experience.

    ![](../media/pp-14.png)